AntonySTKuo/Promoter_Architecture_Scanner/README.md

 # TSS Scanner

-**Transcriptional Start Site (TSS) Scanner** is a tool designed to segment and align promoter elements upstream of TSS in bacteria by combining TSS-mapping data.
+**Transcriptional Start Site (TSS) Scanner** is a tool designed to segment and align promoter elements upstream of transcriptional start sites (TSS) in bacteria.
 Detailed algorithms and methodologies are provided in [the accompanying article](url).

 In [this article](url), we used various bacterial genomes listed in [**Genome_List.csv**](Genome_List.csv).
 Their GenBank files are located in the [**genomes**](genomes/) folder.
 The TSS-mapping data we collected is provided in the [**TSS_List.tsv**](TSS_List.tsv) table.